Continued from History of indoor pool air quality (IAQ) | Part 1.

 - Shock the pool only when necessary, not as a regular practice.

-- Since chloramines (and other DBPs) are the result of chlorine getting used up on organic waste, curtail organic loading with a regular dosing of enzymes.
-This should allow for less chlorine demand.
+- Since chloramines (and other DBPs) are the result of chlorine getting used up on carbon and nitrogen-based bather waste, curtail organic loading with a regular dosing of enzymes.
+This should reduce chlorine demand.
 Note, you will still have airborne DBPs, just less of them.

 - Test your tap water (fill water) so you have a baseline of what is going into your pool.
 Understanding the chlorine, phosphate, calcium hardness and pH levels of your tap water can make pool management less of a headache.

-- Have a secondary disinfectant—like UV or Ozone—installed on your pool.
+- Have a secondary system—like UV or Ozone—installed on your pool.
 It helps reduce waterborne DBPs, though it cannot help what has already gone airborne.

 - As a rule of thumb, if you find yourself adding more and more chemicals to get things under control, you're probably making the problem worse.
 It's okay to ask for help from an outside expert, and people are available to help.
 We're all on the same team.